 Submission and Handling

 Entities can access the system through two primary channels.
-First, a web-based user interface (UI) is available for secure browser-based use.
-Second, using APIs allows businesses to integrate the system directly into their software solutions.
+First, a web-based user interface is available for secure browser-based use.
+Second, APIs allow businesses to integrate the system directly into their software solutions.

-Before the physical movement of goods begins, the sender must submit the e-consignment note through the system.
-Once submitted, the document can be sent, revised, or canceled—up until the point when the recipient confirms physical receipt.
+Before the physical movement of goods begins, the sender must submit the electronic consignment note through the system.
+Once submitted, the document can be sent, revised, or canceled, subject to the applicable rules and before the relevant receipt or confirmation actions are completed.

 The recipient is required to confirm physical receipt of the goods on the same day or no later than two business days after delivery.
 Following this, the recipient must either accept or reject the electronic consignment note by issuing an electronic receipt within eight days of receiving the goods.